kamilags232/kamilags232/README.md

-# 👋 Olá!
-Eu sou a Kamila Gomes da Silva
+# 👋 Hi there!
+I'm Kamila Gomes da Silva

-🎓 Estudante de Ciência da Computação no UniCEUB – apaixonada por tecnologia, design e criatividade!
-🎨 Ilustradora digital e criadora de conteúdo visual com foco em identidade artística.
-💡 Busco oportunidades como estagiária na área de tecnologia, especialmente onde eu possa unir arte e programação para criar experiências únicas e visuais.
+🎓 Computer Science student at UniCEUB – passionate about technology, design, and creativity!
+🎨 Digital illustrator and visual content creator with a strong focus on artistic identity.
+💡 Currently seeking an internship opportunity where I can blend art and technology to build meaningful and visually engaging projects.

 ---

-## 🧠 Habilidades Técnicas
+## 🧠 Technical Skills

-- 💻 **Python (básico)** – lógica de programação e manipulação de dados simples
+- 💻 **Python (beginner)** – basic programming logic and simple data manipulation
-- 🌐 **Criação de sites** – experiência com plataformas visuais como Wix e Canva
+- 🌐 **Website building** – experience using visual platforms like Wix and Canva
-- 🖌️ **Design visual** – edição de imagens, diagramação digital e criação de portfólios
+- 🖌️ **Visual design** – image editing, digital layout, and portfolio creation

 ---

-## ✨ Habilidades Criativas e Interpessoais
+## ✨ Creative & Interpersonal Skills

-- 🎨 Ilustração digital e criação de estampas
+- 🎨 Digital illustration and custom artwork for prints
-- 🎭 Composição artística e identidade visual
+- 🎭 Artistic composition and visual storytelling
-- 🎯 Atenção aos detalhes, boa comunicação visual e autonomia em projetos
+- 🎯 Detail-oriented, strong visual communication, and self-managed in projects

 ---

-## 🧩 Projetos Pessoais
+## 🧩 Personal Projects

-- 👕 Criação de estampas para camisas e moletons
+- 👕 Designed prints for t-shirts and hoodies
-- 🎻 Violinista há 5 anos – arte em múltipl
+- 🎻 Violinist for over 5 years – expressing art through music
+- 🧷 Exploring artistic tattoo design in my spare time

+---

+## 📫 Get in Touch

+- 📧 kamila.gs@sempreceub.com
+- 📱 +55 61 99552-9390
+- 📍 Planaltina, DF – Brazil

+---

+> "Art and technology go hand in hand to turn ideas into powerful visual experiences."